ghapsara/guruhhapsara.dev/src/content/2021-06-19-nat-gateway/index.md

 So how does internet recognize your public ip address if you're not exposing your computer?
 The internet will recognize your isp's router representing your private computer.
 You're joining a network when you're connected to the internet, and the last gate before your packets leave your network and get transmitted to the internet is your isp router.

-Same with pods, your pods only have private ip addresses and they're only known within your private network.
-When your pods make a request to google.com, your pods packets will be going through your private network router.
-In GCP, this is handled by a cloud router located in your VPC.
+Same with pods, pods only have private ip addresses and they're only known within a private network.
+When pods make a request to google.com, pods packets will be transmitted through a private network router.
+In GCP, this is handled by VPC cloud router.

-When we're talking about VPC, we're talking an enormous wide space which holds a weird amount of infrastructure services.
+When we're talking about VPC, we're hovering at an enormous wide space which holds a weird amount of infrastructure services.
 This means any egress public internet connection that doesn't have public ip addresses will be NAT-ed with advertised public ip addresses of your VPC cloud router.

 In our case, this means that even if we have a dedicated kubernetes cluster running gitlab runner instances in a VPC, we're sharing public ip addresses with private virtual machines, databases, DNS severs, salacious ethereum miners (kidding), and other kubernetes clusters as well.